karakarakaraff/100-days-of-code/README.md

 Seeing exactly how the service worker does its job makes me even more excited to implement offline-first design in future web projects.
 It feels almost revolutionary to be able to deliver content regardless of the network connection!

 ### Day 7
-Coding today was a challenge because I was sooooo tired, but I powered through and finished the entire service worker section of the mobile web course.
+Coding today was a challenge because I was sooooo tired, but I powered through and finished the entire service worker section of the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html).
 Hurray!
 As promised, there are more user experience upgrades:
 * Notify the user when there's an update, which means there's a new service worker waiting
   * [task-update-notify](https://github.com/karakarakaraff/wittr/compare/master...task-update-notify)
 * Give the user the option to reload the page, which will push the new service worker into action